2012 Dene-Yeniseian Workshop

 University of Alaska Fairbanks

-Four years after the inaugural 2008 workshop, the Alaska Native Language Center will host the second Dene-Yeniseian Workshop exploring the prehistoric linguistic connections across Bering Strait.
-The workshop will feature Professor Edward Vajda of Western Washington University, author of the seminal 2010 paper A Siberian Link with Na-Dene Languages (available from ANLC), as well as presentations by UAF and UAA faculty and students.
+Four years after the inaugural 2008 workshop, the Alaska Native Language Center hosted the second Dene-Yeniseian Workshop exploring the prehistoric linguistic connections across Bering Strait.
+The workshop featured Professor Edward Vajda of Western Washington University, author of the seminal 2010 paper A Siberian Link with Na-Dene Languages (available from ANLC), as well as presentations by UAF and UAA faculty and students.

 Prof. Vajda with Ket in Kellog Village